-Because the DI programs are oriented toward students’ skill proficiency rather than their age or grade level, it is critical that teachers use the level of the DI programs that corresponds to their students’ current skill level.
+Because the DI programs are oriented toward students’ skill proficiency rather than their age or grade level, it is critical that teachers use the level of the DI programs that correspond to their students’ current skill level.
 You can determine which level of the program matches your students’ current instructional needs by administering the placement tests contained in all DI programs.

-Need to purchase Direct Instruction curriculum?
+Need to purchase a Direct Instruction curriculum?
 Contact your local McGraw-Hill Education Sales Representative.
 Not sure who it is?
 Look up your local rep's contact information on McGraw-Hill's Direct Instruction site.